 - Have you noticed any trembling or trouble walking?

-- Are you having any trouble remembering your medical appointments or when to take your medication?
+- Are you having trouble remembering health care appointments or when to take your medicines?

 - Have you had your hearing and vision tested recently?

 - Did anyone else in your family ever have memory trouble?
-Was anyone ever been diagnosed with Alzheimer's disease or dementia?
+Was anyone ever diagnosed with Alzheimer's disease or dementia?